-In this article we’re going to discuss the pros and cons of 3 of the best locations in Rome to stay:
+In this article we’re going to discuss the pros and cons of the best locations in Rome to stay:

 Trastevere is a very large district bordering with the Vatican, therefore very close to St. Peter’s Basilica, the Sistine Chapel and the Vatican museum.

 It’s the bohemian side of the Eternal city: with its working-class roots, Trastevere is the perfect area not only for pub hoppers as it swarms with pubs where you can enjoy a refreshing craft beer, but also traditional food lovers as trattorias are one of the main attractions of the area.
-My tip?
-Try as many as you can alongside tinier roads.
+In Trastevere I had the best pasta in Rome, I can assure you!

 It’s true that some parts of Trastevere are more lively and more touristy than others, but the neighborhood is so large that you’ll certainly find a spot with no crowds but still charming and great for strolling.